Introduction

 Appellate Division —– decided on 16.05.2019 —- National Bank Limited and Ors.
 Vs. M.R.
 Trading Company

 ‘’ The writ petitioner-respondent moved contempt Petition No. 239 of 2019 on 28.04.2019 against the leave petitioner No. 2 alleging violation of the order dated 05.10.2017 passed in Writ Petition No. 13673 of 2017.
-The said order was non-est in the eye of law because the Rule issued in the said writ petition was discharged long before the initiation of the contempt proceeding.
-Every person is liable to make a full and correct statement in his petition.
-Suppression of the fact of getting the Rule discharged and production of such non-est interim direction at the time of filing of the contempt petition bringing allegation of violation of the said non-est interim order
+The said order was non-est in the eye of the law because the Rule issued in the said writ petition was discharged long before the initiation of the contempt proceeding.

-High Court ——– decided on 28.08.2008 —- Mamtaz Hasan Chowdhury Vs. K.M.
+High Court ——– Decided on 28.08.2008 —- Mamtaz Hasan Chowdhury Vs. K.M.
 Haroon

 ‘’ Be that as it may, let us now consider the allegation of CONTEMPT.
 The basis of the allegation arises out of the non-compliance of the Order passed by the High Court Division in Civil Revision No. 2221 of 2005, in its Judgment dated 6-12-2005.